kademarsharath/kademarsharath/README.md

 ## Hi there 👋 I'm Sharath Kumar

-I'm a Data Engineer passionate about building scalable data platforms, robust pipelines, and reliable analytics systems.
+I'm a Staff Data Engineer and Data Scientist with a unique combination of skills, passionate about building scalable data platforms, robust pipelines, and reliable analytics and ML systems.
 I enjoy working at the intersection of data engineering, cloud infrastructure, and analytics engineering.

 ---